akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 The road curved through the trees.

-**Godfrey:** "Your father.
+"Your father.
 You spoke of him.
 He's ill?"

-**Beatrice:** "Old.
+"Old.
 The winters are hard on him.
 He pretends they're not."

-**Godfrey:** "And you run the manor?"
+"And you run the manor?"

-**Beatrice:** "Someone has to."
+"Someone has to."

-**Godfrey:** (quietly) "That's a lot."
+Quietly: "That's a lot."

-**Beatrice:** (shrugging) "Mother taught me.
+She shrugged.
+"Mother taught me.
 Before she died."

 He didn't offer sympathy.
 Didn't say "I'm sorry."
 Just nodded, as if she'd told him something important, and walked on beside her.

 She found she didn't mind.

-After a while, he asked her more about Goose and so they discussed her until the Manor was in sight.

 ---

 The timbered hall of Stanwey was visible now, a grey island in the clearing.
 Godfrey slowed.

-**Godfrey:** "I'll wait here.
+"I'll wait here.
 Take as long as you need."

 Beatrice blinked.
 "You don't have to—"

-**Godfrey:** "He should hear about Goosie from you first.
+"He should hear it from you first.
 Without me there."

 She looked at him—this strange, quiet young man who watched and waited and seemed to understand things without being told.

-**Beatrice:** (after a moment) "Thank you."
+After a moment: "Thank you."

 She walked the last hundred yards alone.

 At the edge of the clearing, she turned.
 He was still there, at the tree line, waiting.
 He hadn't moved.
 Hadn't approached.
-Just... waited.
+Just… waited.

 She went inside.

 ---

-## Chapter 7 — The Old Wolf
+## Chapter 12 — The Old Wolf

 Harold was by the fire, staghound at his feet.
 He looked up as she entered, and his face shifted—relief, then concern as he saw her expression.

-**Harold:** "Daughter.
+"Daughter.
 You're back.
 The goose—"

-**Beatrice:** (setting down the basket) "She's safe.
+She set down the basket.
+"She's safe.
 The king spared her."

 Goosie waddled out and headed for the hearth.
 The staghound sniffed her, unimpressed.

 Harold stared.
 "The king spared your goose?"

-**Beatrice:** "He laughed at her first.
+"He laughed at her first.
 She bit a clerk."
 A small, tired smile.
 "Then he laughed at me.
 Then he remembered you."

-**Harold:** "Remembered me?"
+"Remembered me?"

-**Beatrice:** (sitting beside him) "The river.
+She sat beside him.
+"The river.
 Pulling his brother from the Severn.
 He said—he said he'll visit.
 Soon.
 To hear you tell it again."

 Harold's face changed.

 Not dramatically.
 Not at first.
 Just a stilling.
 A holding.

-**Harold:** "The king himself."
+"The king himself."

-**Beatrice:** "Yes."
+"Yes."

-**Harold:** "Coming here."
+"Coming here."

-**Beatrice:** "That's what he said."
+"That's what he said."

 He moved to the window—not quickly, he couldn't move quickly anymore, but with purpose.
 He gripped the frame.
 Looked out at nothing.
 Or everything.

-**Harold:** (very quiet) "The king himself."
+Very quiet: "The king himself."

-**Beatrice:** (filling the silence) "He called me a she-wolf.
+She filled the silence.
+"He called me a she-wolf.
 And told off that annoying Sir Guy—finally!
 I thought the man might actually swallow his tongue.
-The king just *looked* at him and—"
+The king just looked at him and—"

-**Harold:** (still at the window) "A she-wolf."
+Still at the window: "A she-wolf."

-**Beatrice:** "Yes.
+"Yes.
 And then, as I was leaving, he said something strange.
 I didn't understand it."

 Harold turned.
 Just his head.
 The rest of him still holding the frame.

-**Beatrice:** "He said... 'a wolf may find shade under a good tree.'"
+"He said… 'a wolf may find shade under a good tree.'"

 The words landed.

 Harold's expression didn't change—not exactly—but something behind it shifted.
 Like a door opening in a room she didn't know was there.

-**Harold:** (very softly) "Did he."
+Very softly: "Did he."

-**Beatrice:** "What does it mean?"
+"What does it mean?"

 He didn't answer.
 He was looking at her now.
 Really looking.
 As if seeing her for the first time.

-**Harold:** "In the old tongue—your mother's tongue, the Saxon words we still use when we're not trying to sound Norman—a 'good tree' is more than shade.
+"In the old tongue—your mother's tongue, the Saxon words we still use when we're not trying to sound Norman—a 'good tree' is more than shade.
 It's shelter.
 It's kin.
 It's the tree your grandfather planted, the one your children will play under."

 He looked at her.

-**Harold:** "A king doesn't speak of wolves and trees by accident, daughter.
+"A king doesn't speak of wolves and trees by accident, daughter.
 Not to a girl whose father he remembers.
 Not after sending his son to walk her home."

-**Beatrice:** (very quiet) "What are you saying?"
+Very quiet: "What are you saying?"

-**Harold:** "I'm saying... when a king calls you a she-wolf, and promises to visit an old wolf he hasn't seen in twenty years, and sends his own cub to stand at your side..."
+"I'm saying… when a king calls you a she-wolf, and promises to visit an old wolf he hasn't seen in twenty years, and sends his own cub to stand at your side…"

 He let it hang.

-**Beatrice:** (after a long moment) "You think he means something."
+After a long moment: "You think he means something."

-**Harold:** "I think he means everything.
+"I think he means everything.
 I just don't know what yet."

 He looked toward the door.
 Toward the tree line where the young man waited.

-**Harold:** "What have you left him outside for?"
+"What have you left him outside for?"

-**Beatrice:** "He said he'd wait.
+"He said he'd wait.
 Give me time to tell you alone.
-He was... polite about it."
+He was… polite about it."

-**Harold:** "Polite." (almost a smile) "A king's son.
+"Polite."
+Almost a smile.
+"A king's son.
 Walking a maiden home.
 Waiting outside like a common suitor.
 And polite."

-**Beatrice:** "Father, you're frightening me."
+"Father, you're frightening me."

-**Harold:** (crossing to her, taking her hands) "Go and fetch him."
+He crossed to her, taking her hands.
+"Go and fetch him."

-**Beatrice:** "Now?"
+"Now?"

-**Harold:** "Now.
+"Now.
 And Beatrice—" He squeezed her hands.
-"When you speak to him... listen.
+"When you speak to him… listen.
 Not to his words.
 To what he doesn't say."

 ---

-## Chapter 8 — The Threshold
+## Chapter 13 — The Threshold

 The door closed behind her.
 Evening air, cool and soft.
 Godfrey still at the tree line, exactly where she left him.
 Waiting.